ceejbot/scurry/README.md

 ## Garnish with a twist of orange peel

+API endpoints exposed:

+- `GET /:bucket`: stream sorted keys for a bucket (not yet working)
+- `POST /:bucket`: add an item to the cache; id is generated for you & returned
+- `PUT /:bucket/:id`: add/update an item in the cache; 204 response
+- `GET /:bucket/:id`: get an item from the cache
+- `HEAD /:bucket/:id`: headers for an item
+- `DEL /:bucket/:id`: remove an item

 ### TTLs

-Send this header: `X-Scurry-TTL: [seconds]` to specify a time-to-live for your cached data.
-(This feature is not working yet.
-Need to figure out how to make the sublevel plugin work with the ttl plugin.)
+Send this header to specify a time-to-live for your cached data: `X-Scurry-TTL: [seconds]`

 ### Conditional requests